How the West Was Won (TV series): Home media

-A more accurate list of the 14 episodes from season 2 can be found inside the Season 2 DVD case released in July 2014.
-This new DVD episode list fixes errors found in most web sites.
+The second season's broadcast consisted of 14 episodes, with the episodes 1, 2, and 14 being for a three hour time slot, while the remaining 11 episodes for a 60 minute window.
+In international syndication those 14 episodes where re-cut to 10 episodes somewhat in equal length around 90 minutes each.

 Novelization

 In January 1978, a nearly 400-page "epic length" paperback novelization of a number of early episodes, written by Lou Cameron, was published by Ballantine Books.
 A prolific and versatile paperback scribe whose credits include winning a Western Writers of America Spur Award for his novel The Spirit Horses, Cameron's novelization adapted teleplays and screen stories by Calvin Clements, Colley Cibber, Howard Fast, William Kelley, John Mantley, Katharyn Michaelian, Jack Miller and Earl W. Wallace.
 The novel, sharing the title of the series, is not to be confused with the identically titled 1962 feature film which was itself adapted into a novel by Louis L'Amour.